SmallImprovements/react-redux-composable-list/docs/recipes/Composition.md

 ## Components

-The library gives you a handful of basic components to layout your list of items.
+The library gives you a handful of basic components for your list of items:

 ```javascript
 import { components } from 'react-redux-composable-list';
 const { Enhanced, Row, Cell, HeaderCell } = components;
 ```

-You can use them to layout your list of data.
+You can use them to layout your list:

 ```javascript
 import { components } from 'react-redux-composable-list';